OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 *************************************

-Before anyone can use your Kubernetes cluster from Open OnDemand, you'll need to create the `open ondemand kubernetes resources`_ on your cluster.
+Before anyone can use your Kubernetes cluster from Open OnDemand, you'll need to create the `open ondemand Kubernetes resources`_ on your cluster.

 Below is an example of adding the necessary resources: